apache/incubator-xtable/website/docs/fabric.md

 # Querying from Microsoft Fabric
-This guide offers a short tutorial on how to query Apache Iceberg and Apache Hudi tables in Microsoft Fabric utilizing the translation capabilities of XTable.
-This tutorial is intended solely for demonstration and to verify the compatibility of XTable's output with Fabric.
-The tutorial leverages the currently[^1] available features in Fabric, like `Shortcuts`.
+This guide offers a short tutorial on how to query Apache Iceberg and Apache Hudi tables in Microsoft Fabric utilizing the translation capabilities of Apache XTable™ (Incubating).
+This tutorial is intended solely for demonstration and to verify the compatibility of Apache XTable™'s output with Fabric.
+The tutorial leverages the currently[^1] available features in Fabric, like
+`Shortcuts`.